ThomasVitale/carvel-composable-platforms/README.md

 # Composable Platforms with Carvel

 Samples and demos of [Carvel](https://carvel.dev), which provides a set of reliable, single-purpose, composable tools that aid in your application building, configuration, and deployment to Kubernetes.

+Check the [presentation slides](https://speakerdeck.com/thomasvitale/supercharge-your-kubernetes-platform-with-carvel-kcd-munich-2023) for more information on the Carvel tools and the commands used to work with this repository.

 ## 1. Upstream Dependencies